hc-tcg/HC-TCG-bot/README.md

  This is a discord bot designed for the hermitcraft tcg online server.
 It has commands that can be used for many things such as deck viewing, card information, admin commands for http://hc-tcg.fly.dev and more.

 ## Running
- to install dependencies, run `pip install -r requirements.txt`
+ To install dependencies, run `pip install -r requirements.txt` Optionally, also install tqdm using `pip install tqdm` to see progress bars when updating data

  I recommend first running [update_data.py](/update_data.py) to create a static universe.
 This will allow the bot to start quickly.
 To start the actual bot run [main.py](/main.py)